HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 Transformations can add a lot of extra bytes to production JavaScript for the sake of compatibility, but unless there is a necessity to support older browsers, many of these transforms are unnecessary, and can harm startup performance.
 That so many pages on mobile—and 68% of pages on desktop—are shipping these transforms is concerning.

-Babel is doing much to solve this problem out of the box, such as through [the compiler assumptions feature](https://babeljs.io/docs/en/assumptions), but Babel is still driven by user-defined configurations, and can only do so much in the presence of outdated configuration files.
+Babel is doing much to solve this problem out of the box, such as through <a hreflang="en" href="https://babeljs.io/docs/en/assumptions">the compiler assumptions feature</a>, but Babel is still driven by user-defined configurations, and can only do so much in the presence of outdated configuration files.

-As mentioned above, we strongly encourage developers to carefully review their [Babel](https://babeljs.io/docs/en/configuration) and [Browserslist](https://github.com/browserslist/browserslist) configurations to ensure that the minimum amount of transforms are applied to code in order for them to work in required browsers.
+As mentioned above, we strongly encourage developers to carefully review their <a hreflang="en" href="https://babeljs.io/docs/en/configuration">Babel</a> and <a hreflang="en" href="https://github.com/browserslist/browserslist">Browserslist</a> configurations to ensure that the minimum amount of transforms are applied to code in order for them to work in required browsers.
 Doing so can result in large reduction of bytes shipped to end users.
 Developers have a lot of work to do in this area, and we hope to see this figure decline over time now that the language's evolution has relatively stabilized.

 ## How is JavaScript used?